 - Match job seekers to employer positions.

-- Test or evaluate job related skills on behalf of recruiting organizations.
+- Test or evaluate job-related skills on behalf of companies.

 Agency fees: what is chargeable and what is not?

-- Recruitment agencies in Canada are allowed to charge employers for services delivered.
+- Recruitment agencies in Canada are allowed to charge employers (companies) for services delivered.

-- Recruiters can charge employees a fee for services, provided these services are not directly related to the recruitment.
-Examples of chargeable services therefore include resume preparation and job-skills training among others.
-In such circumstances, a separate written agreement must exist that quotes the fee.
+- Recruiters can charge job seekers/candidates a fee for certain services, provided these services are not directly related to the recruitment.
+Examples of chargeable services could include resume preparation, job-skills training, etc. In such circumstances, a separate written agreement must exist that quotes the fee.
 However, the fee must not be charged as a condition to help the individual find work.

 - A recruitment agency cannot demand or collect a fee from someone it is helping to find work.

 - An agency is also prohibited from demanding or holding a deposit or bond from the employee, even if there is a promise to refund the fee.